“Yowww,” cried The Doctor and jumped back

 medical analysis.
 Gordo was not doing too good.
 His lifesigns were weak.

-trapped him thoughtfully.
+that trapped the cat-father thoughtfully.

 “I can cut through this and lift it off him,” The Doctor said.